The introductory computer exercise using Python and the SUND toolbox¶

 Improve the agreement using optimization methods

 As you have probably noticed, estimating the values of the parameters can be a hard and time-consuming work.
 To our help, we can use optimization methods.
-There exists many toolboxes and algorithms (also refered to as optimizers) that can be used for parameter estimation.
-In this short example, we will use some optimizers from the SciPy toolbox.
+There exists many toolboxes and algorithms (also referred to as optimizers) that can be used for parameter estimation.
+In this short example, we will use the Differential Evolution optimizers from the SciPy toolbox.

 Prepare before running the parameter optimization